javierbrea/cypress-localstorage-commands/README.md

 # Cypress localStorage commands

 Extends Cypress' cy commands with localStorage methods.
-Allows preserving localStorage between tests.
+Allows preserving localStorage between tests and disabling localStorage.

-## The problem
+## The problems

-You want to preserve localStorage between Cypress tests.
+* You want to preserve localStorage between Cypress tests.
+* You want to disable localStorage to check error handling.

 ## This solution

 This solution allows you to use all browser localStorage methods through Cypress commands, and preserve it between tests.
+It also allows to simulate that localStorage is disabled in the browser.

 ## Installation